demianturner/PollutionMonitor-Mac/README.md

 ## API Key
 You will need to get your own API key, see [here][4] and [here][5].

+## Developers
+This code sets out a structure for a Mac status bar app that
+- makes network requests
+- updates its menu items based on network responses
+- creates a coloured image tile with superimposed text based on pollution readings

 [1]:	http://aqicn.org/
 [2]:	https://itunes.apple.com/gb/app/pollution-monitor/id1197195842?mt=12